Dental Fillings: Complete Guide

 Amalgam (Silver) Direct Filling

-Amalgam fillings are the oldest and most commonly used filling material.
+Amalgam fillings are the oldest and most commonly used found material.
 This is because they are very affordable and have excellent wear resistance, making them last longer than most fillings.
 However, they are silver in color and contain small amounts of mercury, which has resulted in some concerns about their safety (However, these concerns are unfounded and not proven).

 Composite Resin (Tooth-Colored) Direct Filling